apache/nuttx/configs/esp32-core/README.txt

   4. Default configurations are set to run from FLASH.
 You will need to set CONFIG_ESP32CORE_RUN_IRAM=y for now (see the " Executing and Debugging from FLASH and IRAM" section above).

+     To select this option, do 'make menuconfig'.
+Then you can find the selection under the "Board Selection" menu as "Run from IRAM".

   Configuration sub-directories
   -----------------------------